Hao-Chen-NJUST/CODED/README.md

 * scikit_image 0.19.3
 * scikit_learn 1.2.0
 * tqdm 4.65.0
-Please refer to `requiremets.txt` and `requiremets_conda.txt` for specific environment requirements.
+Please refer to [`requirements.txt`](https://github.com/Hao-Chen-NJUST/CODED/blob/master/requirements.txt) and [`requirements_conda.txt`](https://github.com/Hao-Chen-NJUST/CODED/blob/master/requirements_conda.txt) for specific environment requirements.

+## Quick Start
+The complete CODED dataset and related code are included in this project, without additional download.

+### Train

+We train our model in one Nvidia RTX 3060 12GB card, and the training command is:

+    python run.py

+### Test

+Our test command is:

+    python run_test.py